stayfor21/MyOfferFlow-Job-Tracker/README.md

 All rights reserved.

-This project is provided for portfolio and demonstration purposes.
-The source code, design, structure, and implementation may not be copied, modified, distributed, sublicensed, or used in other projects without explicit written permission from the author.
+This project is provided for portfolio and demonstration purposes only.
+The source code, design, structure, assets, and implementation may not be copied, modified, built, deployed, distributed, sublicensed, reused, or included in other projects without explicit written permission from the author.

-Users are allowed to access and use the deployed MyOfferFlow application as an end product through the official website or authorized deployment.
+Users are allowed to access and use the official deployed MyOfferFlow application as an end product through the authorized website.

-You may not reverse engineer, reproduce, resell, redistribute, or create derivative works based on the source code or interface without permission.
+You may not reverse engineer, reproduce, resell, redistribute, self-host, publish, or create derivative works based on the source code, design, or interface without permission.